numap-library/numap/readme.md

 Thread 1: 0        unknown l3 miss                0.000%
 ```

-Congrats!
-Numap is set up for your machine.
+Congrats, numap is set up for your machine!

 Don't forget to push your modifications to github of course :)